JephraimTallow/SimpleStocks/README.md

 # SimpleStocks
-GIN is the preferred stock option.
+GIN is the preferred stock option

+TODO - Logging, Exception handling, javadoc where needed.